selaskar/SmartAccountant/ReadMe.md

 ### Test projects
-* Add the following build property to all test projects.
+* Add the following build property to all test projects:

 ```
 <TestProject>true</TestProject>